-Colcannon is the perfect dish for St. Patrick’s Day (or any other day you’re craving the best ever comfort food)!
+Colcannon is the perfect dish for St. Patrick’s Day (or any other day you’re craving true comfort food)!
 Combining the flavors of sweet cabbage, fried onion, and creamy mashed potatoes create a traditional Irish dish that the whole family will love.

 Cabbage and potatoes!
 They go together perfectly.
 It’s just a perfect marriage of flavors, in fact, cabbage is perfect in pretty much any dish from haluski (cabbage and noodles) to soups and stews!